LLM Inference Pipeline (Prefill vs Decode)

 Watch or read first (recommended order)

-- Daily Dose DS - "KV Caching in LLMs Explained Visually" (blog).
-Excellent visual of the prefill hint: "this is why ChatGPT takes some time to generate the first token than the subsequent tokens".
+- Daily Dose DS - "KV Caching in LLMs Explained Visually" (blog): https://www.dailydoseofds.com/p/kv-caching-in-llms-explained-visually/ - excellent visual of the prefill hint.

 TL;DR